inference-asia/visionext/README.md

 stream.add_source("/input/clip.mp4", every_n_frames=10)
 ```

-Videos uploaded through the [Dashboard](#dashboard) are already inside every engine, as `/uploads/<name>`.
+Videos uploaded through the [Dashboard](#dashboard) are already in every engine as `/uploads/<name>`.

 - `source_id` is carried by every record from the source.
 It defaults to the last path segment of the input without extension (`/input/clip.mp4` → `clip`).
 Letters, digits, `.`, `_` and `-` only, unique per container.
-- `every_n_frames` processes every Nth frame of that source and drops the others.
+- `every_n_frames` processes every Nth frame and drops the others.
-- The container **only processes frames while at least one client is connected**.
-A file pauses while nobody is connected, so nothing in it is skipped.
+- Frames are only processed while at least one client is connected.
+A file pauses while nobody is connected, so nothing is skipped.
-- A file is read once, at its own frame rate, so it behaves like a camera and a one minute clip takes one minute.
+- A file is read once at its own frame rate, like a camera.
 When it ends the container removes it and notifies your client (`ended`).
-- A stream that drops is retried forever with exponential backoff (1 s doubling up to 60 s) until you remove it.
+- A stream that drops is retried with exponential backoff (1 s doubling up to 60 s) until you remove it.
 Your client is notified when it is `lost` and when it is `opened` again.
-Adding a stream that is unreachable succeeds with status `reconnecting`.
+Adding an unreachable stream succeeds with status `reconnecting`.
-- Sources live in the container's memory. **After a restart the list is empty.** The SDK re-adds the sources it added when it reconnects.
+- Sources live in the container's memory.
+After a restart the list is empty.
+The SDK re-adds its own sources when it reconnects.
-- **Anyone who can reach the port can add sources and receive frames.** Keep it on a private interface, as in the quick start, or behind an authenticating reverse proxy.
+- Anyone who can reach the port can add sources and receive frames.
+Keep it on a private interface, as in the quick start, or behind an authenticating reverse proxy.

 ## SDK